jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_snow.nml.rst

       Density of fresh snow (kg m\ :sup:`-3`).

-      This value is only used if :nml:mem:`nsmax` > 0.
+      Only used if :nml:mem:`nsmax` > 0.

    .. nml:member:: rho_firn_albedo

       :type: real
       :default: 550.0

+      Only used if :nml:mem:`JULES_SURFACE::l_elev_land_ice` = TRUE.

-      If :nml:mem:`JULES_SURFACE::l_elev_land_ice` = TRUE, this is the threshold density (as measured over the ~top 10cm, depending on how the dzsnow layers are specified) at which the grain-size calculation of prognostic snow albedo will switch to one dependent on the surface density of the snowpack.
-Albedo is linearly scaled between `amax` for `rho_snow_const` and `aicemax` for rho_ice=917 kg/m^3.
+      This is the threshold density (as measured over the ~top 10 cm, depending on how the :nml:mem:`dzsnow` layers are specified) at which the grain-size calculation of prognostic snow albedo will switch to one dependent on the surface density of the snowpack.
+Albedo is linearly scaled between :nml:mem:`amax` for :nml:mem:`rho_snow_const` and :nml:mem:`aicemax` for density the
+      of ice (917 kg m\ :sup:`-3`).

    .. nml:member:: snow_hcon